Honeywell Gent: Vigilon

+It appears that the previous Mark 2 and Mark 1 S4 detector range will remain compatible and will be able to be installed on the same loop as the new self-test detectors, meaning that an existing, compatible system can have its sensors upgraded to self-test models gradually, without affecting the functionality of the system.
+However, Gent does not appear to have released a new sensor capable of detecing carbon monoxide, which was available in the previous S-Quad Range, however, it is highly likely that the previous mark 2 S-Quad detector range, released in 2019, will remain on sale.

 Vigilon Compact

 In the early 2000s, Gent released the Vigilon Compact, a similar concept to System 32000.
 Again limited to 2 loops, the system was designed as a cheaper alternative for smaller sites.
 The Vigilon Compact does not feature a full QWERTY keyboard and requires a different form factor of loop card.
 The Vigilon Compact shares the same devices as Vigilon.

 Following the release of the Vigilon Compact (around 2006), Gent released the Vigilon Compact Voice, a Vigilon Compact system that also featured an integrated PA/VA system.
 This allowed for an all-in-one solution to be installed, where voice speakers, detection, call points and sounders could all be installed as part of one system.
-This allowed the building to use a mix of Gent S3 and S4 sounders/sounder detectors and Voice Alarm sounders.
+This allowed the building to use a mix of Gent S3 and S4 sounders/sounder detectors and Voice Alarm devices.
 This was discontinued shortly after the release of the Honeywell D1 Voice Alarm System.

 In 2017, the Vigilon Compact Plus was released.
-This, similar to the Vigilon Plus, does not add any significant changes to the panel design, again introducing a small change to the design of the controls, a full QWERTY keyboard, and the black panel door.
+This, similar to the Vigilon Plus, does not add any significant changes to the panel design, introducing the SD card reader, a small change to the design of the controls, a full QWERTY keyboard, and the black panel door.

 Nano

 In 2009, Gent released the Nano, a small, single loop panel designed to be a cheaper alternative to a full Vigilon or Vigilon Compact.
 The Nano has a drastically different user interface to both Vigilon panels and requires its own separate commissioning software.
-Nano uses the same device suite as Vigilon but has a smaller, more stylish control panel design.
+Nano uses the same device suite as Vigilon (with the exception of the Self Test sensors, which require Vigilon or Vigilon Compact systems) but has a smaller, more stylish control panel design.